xopto/pyxopto/README.md

 PyXOpto requires a Python 3 installation.
 Most of the Linux OS distributions will come with a preinstalled Python 3.
 On Windows OS, the easiest way to install the Python 3 programming language is to use the [WinPython](https://github.com/winpython) or [Anaconda](https://docs.anaconda.com/anaconda/install/windows/) distributions.
 There are numerous integrated development environments that work with Python, among these [Visual Studio Code](https://code.visualstudio.com) and [PyCharm](https://www.jetbrains.com/pycharm/) are two popular cross-platform options.
 The [WinPython](https://sourceforge.net/projects/winpython/files/WinPython_3.9/3.9.4.0/) distributions can be downloaded with an embedded and preconfigured Visual Studio Code (e.g. [Winpython64-3.9.4.0cod.exe](https://sourceforge.net/projects/winpython/files/WinPython_3.9/3.9.4.0/Winpython64-3.9.4.0cod.exe/download)).

 ### PyXOpto
 First, download or clone the PyXOpto source repository to a local directory.
-The source code can be installed as python package or used independently from the dowloaded source.
+The source code can be installed as a python package or used independently from the downloaded source.

 #### As a python package
 PyXOpto can be installed as a package using the setup.py file.
 Run the